How can I help you?

 npm run serve

-After the application starts, open the local URL shown in the terminal to view the Vue Spreadsheet Editor in the browser.
+After the application starts, open the localhost URL shown in the terminal to view the Vue Spreadsheet Editor in the browser.
+The output will appear as follows: